Faizila/E-Commerce/README.md

 # Description

-The back end for an e-commerce site.
+The back end for an e-commerce site that keeps track of products.

 # Table of Contents